miki-reynolds/miki-reynolds/README.md

 - 👯 Looking to collaborate on open source projects.
 - ❓ Ask Miki about ... anything.
 - 👩‍🦰 Pronouns: She/Her/Hers
-- 🐻‍❄️ Fun fact: A dog-and-cat mom, a manga&anime fan, a sweet-tooth person and overall, a cuteness lover @(・●・)@
+- 🐻‍❄️ Fun fact: A dog-and-cat mom, a manga-and-anime fan, a sweet-tooth girl and overall, a cuteness lover @(・●・)@

 ##